prakaros/trajectory-gen/README.md

 # trajectory-gen
 Matlab scripts to generate different kind of motion trajectories.
-The scripts has been tested for Octave.
+The scripts have been tested for Octave.

 Reference:: Trajectory Planning for Automatic Machines and Robots - Luigi Biagiotti/Claudio Melchiorri